dragoman3/DrugLibrary/Morphine.md

 ## Mechanism of Action & Pharmacokinetics [^1][^2]
 - Primarily acts on mu-opioid receptors in the central nervous system (CNS) to produce analgesia.
 - Onset in 30-60 minutes (PO) and 15 minutes (IV), with a half-life of 2-3 hours. [^4]
-- Binds to opioid receptors leading to inhibition of ascending pain pathways, altering the perception of and response to pain.
 - Metabolized in the liver by glucuronidation, producing morphine-3-glucuronide (inactive) and morphine-6-glucuronide (active), the latter of which has potent analgesic effects.
   - Morphine-6-glucuronide can accumulate in renal failure, potentially causing prolonged sedation and respiratory depression. [^1]
 - Excreted primarily through the kidneys.